Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

 \subsection{Measurement}

-A guest image digest, also called a \emph{measurement}, is computed by the guest owner prior to image deployment and afterwards by the firmware during guest launch.
+A guest image measurement (digest) is computed by the guest owner prior to image deployment and afterwards by the firmware during guest launch.
 In the latter case, the firmware constructs the measurement by initializing a load digest via an \vlst{SNP_LAUNCH_START} call and subsequently updating it with \vlst{SNP_LAUNCH_UPDATE} calls.
-Each update saves a hash of the \vlst{PAGE_INFO} structure, which transitively binds the contents of an individual page to the digest, and thereby the contents, of all previous pages.
+Each update saves a hash of the \vlst{PAGE_INFO} structure, which transitively binds the contents of each individual page to the digest.

 When \vlst{SNP_LAUNCH_FINISH} is called, assuming that \vlst{ID_BLOCK_EN} is set, the firmware checks whether the computed measurement matches the one specified by the guest owner; if it does not, the firmware refuses to launch a guest and returns \vlst{BAD_MEASUREMENT}.